-The TOE can be delivered in form of complete modules or in form of plain wafers.
+The TOE can be delivered in form of complete modules (with and without inlay antenna) or in form of plain wafers.
 The delivery can therefore be at the end of phase 3 or at the end of phase 4 according to the Smartcard IC Platform Protection Profile.
 Nevertheless in both cases the TOE is finished and the extended test features are removed.
 In this document are always both cases mentioned to avoid incorrectness but from the security policy point of view the two cases are identical.